garis/Technicolor-FastGate-QoS/README.md

   * `wan` uses the `classgroup` referred as `TO_WAN` and is enabled
   * same as `wan` but for `TO_LAN`

-* 2 `device` that do the same thing as the `interface`, it's unclear the one needed...added both just to be sure
+* 2 `device` that do the same thing as the `interface`, it's unclear if we need `interface` or `device`...
+I use both just to be sure

-+ some `rule` to match SIP, ICMP, HTTP, HTTPS and torrent traffic and apply a somewhat good QoS.
+* some `rule` to match SIP, ICMP, HTTP, HTTPS and torrent traffic and apply a somewhat good QoS

 The reasoning behind the rules are:
 + Everything is **high priority** traffic **BUT**: